AmiinMuse/FareShareNU/README.md

 We learned a lot about React, prioritizing what software/technologies to use.
 How to cooperate on a big project and finish it in a limited time.

 ## What's next for FareShareNU
 We're planning to improve how we group people together.
 Get more users and find ways to make money from it, while keeping it free for students.
 Change the website to an app that is more accessible to more students.
-On top that, we are planning to make a communication platform or online chat that doesn't require a person to share their personal contact info.
+On top of that, we are planning to make a communication platform or online chat that doesn't require a person to share their personal contact info.